 Curriculum integration has a long history.
 In this paper I catalog several arguments for resistance against integration and present the historical roots of support for those arguments offered by critics of curriculum integration.
 First, I review some linguistic and usage limitations of the term.
 Second, I examine several practical and institutional difficulties related to implementing integrated curriculum.
 Third, I explore some interconnected psychological and sociological dimensions of resistance to curriculum integration.
 Finally, I consider several epistemological dimensions of resistance to integration, some of which underlie the sociological and psychological aspects.
 While recognizing that some resistance to integration will never be answered, I argue that in order to answer some of the questions raised by this analysis we need more empirical research into integrated curriculum and integrative teaching.

 Badley, Ken, "Resisting Curriculum Integration: Do Good Fences Make Good Neighbors?"
 (2009).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 210.